discuitnet/docs/docs/endpoints/posts/postVote.md

 ## POST

-Votes a post up or down and returns the post.
+Votes a post up or down and returns the [Post](/types#post) object.
 If already voted, then changes the vote.

 Request must have the following JSON body: